CambridgeUniversityPress/Stellar-Structure-and-Evolution/Chapter1/README.md

 </dl>

 ## Data Files

+### Figure 1.2 - Solar irradiance

+`sorce_tsi_L3_c24h_latest.txt` raw SORCE TIM Total Solar Irradiance data.
+Source: http://lasp.colorado.edu/home/sorce/data/.
+This version was downloaded on 2021 July 11.
+We used the daily file version 3.19.

+### Figure 1.3 - Solar spectrum

+`Sun_ASTME-490-00.txt` - the [ASTM E-490-00 solar spectrum](https://www.nrel.gov/grid/solar-resource/spectra-astm-e490.html)
+solar spectrum from the US Department of Energy's [National Renewable Energy Laboratory](https://www.nrel.gov/index.html).

+### Figure 1.4 - Solar abundances

+`Lodders2020.txt` - solar abundace vs. atomic number from Lodders 2020, Solar Elemental Abundances, in The Oxford Research Encyclopedia of Planetary Science, Oxford University Press. doi:10.1093/acrefore/9780190647926.013.145, Table 8, reformmated for the notebook.

+### Figure 1.6 - Alpha Cen AB orbit

+`AlphaCenAB_Obs_See1893.txt` - data from See (1893, MNRAS, 54, 102) expressed as angular separation and position angle of B from A, converted to projected x,y coordinates in arcseconds.

+`AlphaCenAB_Eph.txt` - orbital ephemeris transformed into the alpha Cen A reference frame.

+### Figure 1.8 - MK spectral types

+The folder `MKTypes` contains the spectra of dwarf stars, types O5 thru M5, from A Library of Stellar Spectra by Jacoby, Hunter, & Christian
+1984, ApJ, 56, 257.
+Data are rescaled to unity flux at 5500A and shifted by an arbitrary constant so that they will plot vertically stacked without overlaps, provided they are plotted in order.

+Spectra are in individual ASCII text files named by star.
+The `mkData.txt` is a list of spectral times for each spectrum file.
+The Jupyter notebook uses this file to label the spectra.

+### Figure 1.9 - GALAH DR3 abundances

+`GALAH_DR3.txt` - abundances for 85,000 main sequence stars observed with the [GALAH survey Third Data Release](https://www.galah-survey.org/dr3/overview/).
+The desired subset of data were reformatted into a convenient ASCII column format for this plot.

 ## Images
 The grayscale images in Figures 1.1 and 1.5 were created from original color images.